List of Clinical Areas

-Represents plaintiffs in cases that involve employment discrimination and retaliation, wage and hour law, whistleblower actions, consumer law, class actions, and other complex litigation.
-Clinical supervisor and professor Jamie Franklin, who has been a civil rights litigator her entire career, has headed the clinic for years.
+The Civil Litigation Clinic represents plaintiffs in cases that involve employment discrimination and retaliation, wage and hour law, whistleblower actions, consumer law, class actions, and other complex litigation.
+Clinical supervisor and Professor Jamie Franklin has represented plaintiffs in complex civil litigation her entire career and has headed the clinic since 2020.

-Students will practice primarily in federal court, with some work in state courts, arbitration forums, and government agencies.
-A unique aspect of this clinic is that Franklin focuses on complex litigation.
+Students will practice in federal court, state courts, arbitration forums, and government agencies.
+A unique aspect of this clinic is that Professor Franklin focuses on complex litigation.
 She brings class actions on a regular basis, allowing students to experience litigating a class case.
 She also specializes in qui tam (False Claims Act) litigation, in which whistleblowers recover lost funds for the government.

 The Employee Benefit Claims Clinic, headed by Professor William Reynolds, focuses on benefit claims made under employer-sponsored health, disability, life, and accidental death policies.
 The clinic will provide an introduction to the Employee Retirement Income Security Act of 1974 (ERISA) and applicable state law.
 Students will have the opportunity to work on benefit claims disputes in both the internal appeals process and in litigation.